 Segmental adjusted EBITDA

-The adjusted EBITDA of WLB’s Canadian coal mining operations came in at $17.6 million as compared to $23.7 million during the same period in 2015.
-In contrast, the company’s power segment reported a significant increase in adjusted EBITDA from $0.1 million in 3Q15 to $0.51 million in 3Q16.
+The WLMP segment’s adjusted EBITDA came in at $16.3 million, as compared to $15.2 million in 2Q15.
+But the company’s Power segment reported a significant increase in adjusted EBITDA—from $0.6 million in 2Q15 to $0.6 million in 2Q16.

-Moving forward, winter heating demand will be key to a strong operational performance from WLB and its peers Alliance Resource Partners (ARLP), Cloud Peak Energy (CLD), Peabody Energy (BTUUQ), Arch Coal (ARCH), and Alpha Natural Resources (ANRZQ).
+For a strong operational performance, a rise in coal (KOL) shipments will be key for WLB and peers Alliance Resource Partner (ARLP), Cloud Peak Energy (CLD), Peabody Energy (BTUUQ), Arch Coal (ACIIQ), and Alpha Natural Resources (ANRZQ).

 Now let’s look at WLB’s adjusted net income in 2Q16.